 When must I start taking Required Minimum Distributions from my 401(k) account?

 You can’t postpone distributions from your 401(k) account indefinitely.
 Under the IRS’ Required Minimum Distribution (RMD) rules, you must commence annual distributions from your 401(k) account no later than your Required Beginning Date (RBD).
-If you own 5% or less of your employer, your RBD is the April 1 following the end of the calendar year in which the later of two events occurs:
+If you own 5% or less of your employer, your RBD is April 1 following the end of the calendar year in which you attain RMD age or you retire.

-If you own more than 5%, you RBD is April 1 following the close of the calendar year in which you attain age 70½, regardless of whether you retire.
+If you own more than 5%, your RBD is April 1 following the close of the calendar year in which you attain RMD age, regardless of whether you retire.
 December 31 is the annual deadline for subsequent RMDs.

 Your annual RMD amount is determined by applying a life expectancy factor set by the IRS to your account balance at the end of the previous year.
 You can estimate your RMDs in retirement by using an online calculator.